 How does Buckeye Telecom support Cincinnati businesses given your Columbus base?

-We have field engineers who regularly work in the Cincinnati market, and our remote monitoring and management capabilities mean most issues are resolved without a site visit.
-For clients in Cincinnati's downtown core, Blue Ash, Kenwood, and the Northern Kentucky corridor, we typically have on-site response capability within 3–4 hours.
+we have field engineers who regularly work in the Cincinnati market, and our remote monitoring and management capabilities mean most issues are resolved without a site visit.
+For clients in Cincinnati's downtown core, Blue Ash, Kenwood, and the Northern Kentucky corridor, the partner we place typically has on-site response capability within 3–4 hours.
 Our Columbus team handles enterprise support and engineering — you get the same service level regardless of geography.

 Can you work with businesses in Northern Kentucky as well?

 Yes.
 Greater Cincinnati is really a bi-state metro, and many of our clients have operations on both sides of the river.
-We're familiar with the carrier landscape in Boone, Kenton, and Campbell counties, and our managed services agreements don't draw an arbitrary state line.
-Procter & Gamble's supplier ecosystem, the Northern Kentucky distribution corridor, and CVG airport operations all represent industries we support in the Greater Cincinnati market.
+I am familiar with the carrier landscape in Boone, Kenton, and Campbell counties, and our managed services agreements don't draw an arbitrary state line.
+Procter & Gamble's supplier network, the Northern Kentucky distribution corridor, and CVG airport operations all represent industries we support in the Greater Cincinnati market.

 What internet options are available for a business in Cincinnati's downtown core?